Botswana

 International Financial Reporting Standards

-The Companies Act 2003 stipulates that a public company and non-exempt private companies are to use IFRS for the preparation of their financial reporting.
-Non-listed companies that are not financial institutions, and that meet the requirements for exemption, are permitted to use IFRS for SMEs.
+The Companies Act 2007 stipulates that a public company and non-exempt private companies are to use IFRS for the preparation of their financial reporting.
+Entities with no public accountability are permitted to use IFRS for SMEs.

-Subsequently, the Financial Reporting Act 2010 established the Botswana Accountancy Oversight Authority (BAOA) with the authority to adopt, issue, and keep up-to-date financial reporting standards for public interest entities (PIEs), and ensure that they are consistent with the IFRS and interpretations issued by the International Accounting Standards Board.
-The Financial Reporting Act’s accompanying Regulations issued in 2016 define PIEs as listed companies, banks, insurance companies, pension funds, entities supervised by the Non-Bank Financial Institutions Regulatory Authority, and any company that exceeds two of the following thresholds: (i) an annual revenue of P300 million; (ii) 200 employees; (iii) total assets of P200 million; or (iv) total liabilities of P100 million, not including shareholder’s equity.
-The BAOA has adopted all IFRS as issued by the IASB.
+Subsequently, the Financial Reporting Act 2010 as amended established the Botswana Accountancy Oversight Authority (BAOA) with the authority to adopt, issue, and keep up-to-date financial reporting standards for public interest entities (PIEs), and ensure that they are consistent with the IFRS and interpretations issued by the International Accounting Standards Board.
+The Financial Reporting Act’s accompanying Regulations issued define PIEs as :

 Current Status: Adopted